Skip to content

 Teranode BSV Glossary

-Alert Service: A system that reintroduces alert functionality for Bitcoin, allowing for UTXO freezing/unfreezing, reassignment, peer management, and block invalidation.
+Alert Service: A system that provides network alert functionality, allowing for UTXO freezing/unfreezing, UTXO reassignment, peer management, and block invalidation for network security and compliance purposes.

-Asset Server: An interface to various data stores, handling transactions, subtrees, blocks, block headers, and UTXOs.
+Asset Service: Provides HTTP and WebSocket APIs for blockchain data access, serving transactions, subtrees, blocks, block headers, and UTXOs.

 Block: A container of grouped subtrees, including a coinbase transaction and a header, forming the blockchain.